openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   track, different colors in the filled area represent the contribution of each option or track to the current enrollment count.

-* Each enrolled student is included in one, and only one, of the possible enrollment tracks on a given date.
-The student's enrollment track as of 23:59 UTC is used each day.
+* Each enrolled learner is included in one, and only one, of the possible enrollment tracks on a given date.
+The learner's enrollment track as of 23:59 UTC is used each day.

 **Enrollment Over Time report**